See how well you suit this job in Career Planner.

-The work may also involve building relationships with suppliers and customers, as well as ensuring products are profitable.
+The work may involve building relationships with suppliers and customers, as well as ensuring products are profitable.

-Activities vary depending on the type of employer, area of work, e.g. manufacturing, retail or public sector, and area of specialism.
+The job can vary depending on the type of employer, area of work, e.g. manufacturing, retail or public sector, and area of specialism.
 However, tasks may include:

 In food manufacturing, the work may also involve:

-In retailing, typical work activities include:
+In retailing, additional tasks include:

 In the public sector, the work can involve: